yudhisteer/Assessing-NeRF-s-Efficacy-in-3D-Model-Reconstruction-A-Comparative-Analysis-with-Blender/README.md

   <img src="https://github.com/yudhisteer/Training-a-Neural-Radiance-Fields-NeRF-/assets/59663734/52876cd2-5491-4278-b0be-9ade4c42d677" width="17%" />
 </p>

 The author also argues that they allow the color of any 3D point to vary as a function of the **viewing direction** as well as **3D position**.
 If we change the direction inputs for a fixed (x,y,z) location, we can visualize what view-dependent effects have been encoded by the network.
 Below is a visualization of two different points in a synthetic scene.
-It demonstrates how for a fixed 3D location adding view directions as an extra input allows the network to represent realistic view-dependent appearance effects
+It demonstrates how for a fixed 3D location adding view directions as an extra input allows the network to represent realistic view-dependent appearance effects.
+P.S.
+Kudos to Maxime Vandegar for the explanation.

 <p align="center">